MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise1"/></a>
 ## Exercise 1: Create a Batch account

-Azure Batch accounts are simple to setup through the Azure Portal.
+Azure Batch accounts can be created through the Azure Portal.
+In this exercise, you will create a Batch account and a storage account to go with it.
+This is the storage account that will be used for job input and output.

 1. Open the [Azure Portal](https://portal.azure.com) in your browser.
 If you are asked to log in, do so using your Microsoft account.